o3de/community/Migration Guides/Lumberyard to O3DE/README.md

 **Terrain:**

-**Particles:** O3DE does not have a built in particle system.
+**Particles:** O3DE does not have a built-in particle system.
 Conversion will require integrating a 3rd party particle system, usually via a gem.
-Currently PopcornFX has a
+[PopcornFX](https://www.popcornfx.com/plugin-o3de/) has an integration with O3DE.

 **Networking:**

 **Asset Processing:**

 **PathFinding/AI:**
-`<Other areas I am missing>`
+* [Kythera](https://www.kythera.ai/o3de-download) has an integration with O3DE.

+* O3DE also offers an open-source [navigation gem](https://www.o3de.org/docs/user-guide/gems/reference/ai/recast/recast-navigation/) based on Recast/Detour.

 ## Tools available to assist with Lumberyard to O3DE conversion